radar/guides/command-reference.md

 *     -b, -&#8203;-both                     - Allow LOCAL and REMOTE operations
 *     -B, -&#8203;-bulk-threshold COUNT     - Threshold for switching to bulk synchronization (default 1000)
 *         -&#8203;-clear-sources            - Clear the gem sources
-*         -&#8203;-source URL               - Add URL as a remote source for gems
+*     -s, -&#8203;-source URL               - Add URL as a remote source for gems
 *     -p, -&#8203;-\[no-\]http-proxy \[URL\]    - Use HTTP proxy for remote operations

 ###   Common Options: